ncatlab/nlab-content/pages/7/1/1/2/2117/content.md

 ## Universes in type theory

 Set theory is not the only [[foundation of mathematics]].
 For example, there are also various foundational [[type theories]], closely related to [[structural set theory]].
-Then we have a meta-universe of all types, and we can also add axioms for the existence of internal universes.
+Then we have a meta-universe of all types, and we can also add axioms for the existence of internal [[type universes]].

 ## Related concepts